 Why the gap?

-What are communications metrics...and why are they so tricky for IC?
+What are communication metrics . . . and why are they so tricky for IC?

 Well, for starters, measuring the effectiveness of an internal communications strategy can seem overwhelming.

-Many IC managers report that while they don’t doubt the importance of measuring their work, they often don’t feel they have the tools to do so.
+Many IC managers report that they don’t doubt the importance of measuring their work.
+But they often don't feel they have the tools to do so.
 In a recent study, 47.4% of IC professionals cited insufficient resources as their main challenge in measuring their success.

 Even if internal communicators have the time and resources to commit to measuring and analyzing their strategy, they often hit roadblocks like:

-- How to define metrics for success?
+- How to define communication metrics for success?
 What are the outputs & outcomes?

 - How to consolidate results from various communications channels?

-- Can the success of traditional methods, like bulletin boards or email newsletters, even be measured?
+- An inability to measure the success of traditional methods like bulletin boards or email newsletters.